Erotemic/ubelt/README.rst

   - check if a particular flag or value is on the command line

-  - color text with ansi tags
+  - color text with ANSI tags

   - get paths to cross platform data/cache/config directories